 Riviera ice cream parlour is a family favourite for us and is located on The Esplanade Lakes Entrance.
 The ice cream is made on a local dairy farm and sold in the shop.
 The kids love the snow cone, one scoop of flavoured ice cream and a dollop of vanilla soft serve in a waffle cone…Yummo!
 There is an array of usual shops selling souvenirs, clothes, toys, sporting goods and all your shopping needs on the main street.

 Where to have a BBQ in Lakes Entrance

 The best spots for a BBQ in Lakes Entrance are at Eastern Beach or the North Arm.
 The North Arm BBQ are is on your left coming into town from the Melbourne direction after the bridge.
 The area has 6 BBQs with undercover and outside seating.
 There is a kids adventure playground and half-court basketball available.

-Eastern Beach also features picnic table, bbq’s and a playground.
-There is access to the beach and showers if you want to go for a swin then have a picnic bbq.
+Eastern Beach also features picnic tables, BBQs and a playground.
+There is access to the beach and showers if you want to go for a swim then have a picnic bbq.

 Things to see near Lakes Entrance